Mstislav of Chernigov: Prince of Tmutarakan

 Vladimir the Great administered large portions of Kievan Rus' through his sons by placing them in towns in the borderlands.
 The Primary Chronicle narrates, under the year 988, that Mstislav became the prince of Tmutarakan after the death of one of his brothers, Vysheslav of Novgorod.
 Vernadsky writes that Mstislav, as ruler of Tmutarakan, assumed the title of khagan.

 Tmutarakan was an important town controlling the Strait of Kerch between the Sea of Azov and the Black Sea.
 It was separated from other parts of the Kievan Rus' by the steppes.
 Under Mstislav, who was the first known prince of Tmutarakan, the town developed into an important emporium for traders from the Kievan Rus' and the Byzantine Empire.

 Vladimir the Great died in 1014 while preparing a campaign against his rebellious son, Izyaslav.
 Mstislav remained neutral during the civil war which followed his father's death and ended with the victory of his brother, Yaroslav the Wise in 1019.
 The Byzantine chronicler John Skylitzes writes of one "Sphengos, the brother of Vladimir" who assisted the imperial fleet in attacking "Khazaria" in 1016.
 According to the historians Simon Franklin and Jonathan Shepard, this Sphengos – whose name seems to be the Greek variant of the Varangian Svein or Sveinki names – could well have been identical with Mstislav.

 In 1022, Mstislav killed Rededia, the prince of the Circassian tribe of the Kassogians in a duel after violating the agreed upon rules in the duel.
 Rededia proposed a physical duel without the use of arms in order to spare the possibility of more war and death for the Kassogians who were already in a semi-permanent state of war.
 Mstislav agreed and the duel began: Rededia immediately asserted his dominance and defeated Mstislav.
 Caught unaware, Mstislav unsheathed a concealed dagger and betrayed Rededia and the honour of the duel by stabbing him.
 Rededia later, in his dying breaths, insisted that his comrades not hold a blood vendetta to avoid further gruelling wars for the Kassogians who had already fought the Mongols previous to Mstislav's campaign.
 Rededia's legacy was immortalized by his fellow Kassogian bards and his name continues to live even in modern Circassian minstrels, poems and folk songs.
-According to the Primary Chronicle, he seized Rededia's "wife and children" and "imposed tribute upon the Kasogians" after his victory.
+According to the Primary Chronicle, Mstislav seized Rededia's "wife and children" and "imposed tribute upon the Kasogians" after his victory.
 Many Kassogians joined Mstislav's druzhina or retinue.
 He had a church, dedicated to the Holy Virgin, built in his seat in fulfillment of the oath he had taken before the duel.